 3. Land surveying requires a lot of work

-While land surveying may appear easier, it requires significant diligence on part of the land surveyor.
+While land surveying may appear easy, it requires significant diligence on part of the land surveyor.

 These individuals manage the legal and historical implications of their work in addition to spending a lot of time walking your property on foot with markers.

-This helps them determine the edges of your property.
+This helps them determine the edges of your land.

 Land surveying is a costly service and you’ll definitely pay for it, but it’ll be worth it in the end.

-4. There are three different kinds of land surveyors
+4. There are different kinds of land surveys

-Not all land surveyors have the same process.
+Not all land surveys have the same information.

-We’ll give you a quick overview of the different types of land surveyors and the basic processes they go through as they do their jobs.
+We’ll give you a quick overview of a few of the different types of land surveys and the basic processes the surveyor goes through to complete each type.

 Construction or engineering:

-This type of surveyor will study the changes in property lines and identify the location of buildings and roads with exactness.
+This type of survey will study proposed changes in property lines and identify the location of both existing and planned buildings and roads with exactness.

-They may also survey road topography and grade or determine the appropriate depth for building foundations.
+They may also survey road topography and grade to determine the appropriate depth for building foundations.

-These kinds of surveyors are often used by civil engineers
+These kinds of surveys are often used by civil engineers and contractors.

-This type of land surveyor will use satellite and aerial imaging to measure large portions of the Earth.
+This type of land survey will use satellite and aerial imaging to measure large portions of the Earth.

 Boundary or land:

-This type of land surveyor will determine where the property lines are located.
+This type of land survey will determine where property lines are located.

-This is often used when individuals are purchasing the property and want to know how far it extends, or when property owners are looking to add on or build on their property.
+This is often used when individuals are purchasing a property and want to know how far it extends, or when property owners are looking to build on their property.

-5. There are different types of boundary or land surveying
+5. There are different types of boundary or land surveys

 There are seven different types of land surveys that can help you locate property lines, split your parcel, or prepare for a construction project.